Skip to content

 Selina Hurley

-As part of the medical curatorial team, Selina works on the medical galleries redevelopment project and has a broad interest in the history of medicine and medical science.
+As part of the medical curatorial team, Selina is Curator of Clinical and Research Medicine.
+She worked on the Engineers gallery looking at biomedical engineering and was lead curator of the Medicine and Treatments gallery.
+During the pandemic, Selina collected objects for the collection related to COVID-19, from testing kits to home made crafts to support key workers.
+She has an interest in the ways people and objects intersect to tell stories about medical places and treatment.
 During her time at the museum, Selina has worked on meteorites, clocks, climate science and almost everything in between.

 March marks the 100th anniversary of the first cars made by William Morris (1877-1963).
 The first was a Morris-Oxford Light Car.
 William Morris began making and repairing bicycles in his work and gradually went onto to hiring and repairing cars before making his own.
 Although his business was disrupted by the First World War, Morris went on to dominate the British car industry and was made a baron in 1934 and 4 years later Viscount for his services to car manufacturing.
 He […]